Content Asset Classification Framework

 Research Brain

-Uses signal assets and educational assets to identify patterns.
+Research Brain may use signal assets, problem awareness assets, and educational assets to identify patterns.

 Affiliate Brain